yihong1120/Construction-Hazard-Detection/README.md

 Our comprehensive dataset ensures that the model is well-equipped to identify a wide range of potential hazards commonly found in construction environments.

+## TODO

+- Add support for WhatsApp notifications.
+- Correct the UI interface of examples/YOLO server_api/frontend mobile version

 ## Contributing

 We welcome contributions to this project.
 Please follow these steps:
 1. Fork the repository.
 2. Make your changes.
 3. Submit a pull request with a clear description of your improvements.

-## Development Roadmap

-- [x] Data collection and preprocessing.
-- [x] Training YOLO model with construction site data.
-- [x] Developing post-processing techniques for enhanced accuracy.
-- [x] Implementing real-time analysis and alert system.
-- [x] Testing and validation in simulated environments.
-- [x] Deployment in actual construction sites for field testing.
-- [x] Ongoing maintenance and updates based on user feedback.

-## TODO

-- Add support for WhatsApp notifications.

 ## License